CommandCrafterx/Silk-Apps/README.md

 To install the Apps just clone this repository.

 # Updates
-For easier updating of the apps you can use our Silk-App-Updater.
+For easier updating of the apps you can use our Silk-Apps-Updater.